Pediatric Dentistry Claremont, CA

 Pediatric Dentistry FAQs

-Why are baby teeth important?
+Why are baby teeth important if they fall out?

-What should I do if my child loses a permanent tooth?
+What should I do if my child is afraid of the dentist?

 We’re excited to help young patients achieve healthier smiles with personalized, high-quality dental care.
 Give us a call at (909) 277-6919 to request an appointment today.